-Chomp Chomp BBQ is the other BBQ stingray stall serving up this supper staple.
+Chomp Chomp BBQ is the other BBQ stingray stall serving up this supper staple, priced from $12.
 While their stingray is equally thick and fresh, the sambal here is less spicy and features a smokier undertone.
 The stingray’s exterior is nicely charred without compromising the juicier insides, giving you a slice of tender meat.
 Do try it with the cincalok sauce—you won’t want to be missing out on the tangy punch that instantly elevates this dish.

 Unit number: #01-44

 Opening hours: Mon-Fri 5pm to 12:30am